braincogsci/mbcs-projects/Research Project 2/Research Project 2 Manual.md

 ---

 ### External grader tasks
 The external grader is expected to spend about four hours on the research project, grading the final report and in rare cases being available for an 'outside view' during the project.
+The external grader is invited to join the public defence and grade all presentations given during a session (typically 3-5 students).

 #### Discuss and register the final grade
 Before fully registering the grade, a feedback meeting between internal grader, external grader and student can clarify the assessment and discuss the main findings.